Deluze/deluze/README.md

   - JavaScript/TypeScript
   - PHP

-I'm 22 years old, born & raised in The Netherlands, currently residing in Germany.
+I'm 22 years old, born in The Netherlands and currently residing in Germany.

 ### Contact